ShailMurtaza/Tic-tac-toe-CLI/README.md

 # Tic-tac-toe-CLI-
-This Tic-Tac_Toe game written in pure python Command Line Interface <br>
+This Tic-Tac_Toe game written in pure python Command Line Interface and in C programming language<br>
 WRITTEN BY SHAIL